 Ginger is an erect plant with thickened, fleshy and aromatic rhizomes.
 Used in different forms as a food, flavouring and spice, it is related to turmeric and galangal, and is one of the most ancient culinary and medicinal spices around.

-The pale creamy yellow root (actually a rhizome) is widely (and indispensably) used in Asian and Indian cooking, and is great in fresh fruit juices.
+The pale creamy yellow root (actually a rhizome) is widely (and indispensably) used in Asian and Indian cooking, and is often found in herbal teas and in fresh fruit juices.
 It has a sharp, pungent and cleansing taste, sometimes described as peppery, lemon like and slightly sweet, and is a digestive as well.
-It is great when cut into slivers and stirfried with potatoes, green beans, spinach and other vegetables.
-It is great in spice and curry pastes.

 The irregularly jointed rhizomes are around 1.25 – 2.5 cms in diameter and have a paper-thin beige or golden skin.
 Pieces vary from small bits to large “hands”.
 Fresh ginger should be firm and glossy skinned, without wrinkles or fibrousness where the knobs have been broken.
 Select rizhomes tht are clear-skinned and robust, no wrinkles or shrivelling or fungal rot.
 Examine the places where the rhizomes have been freshly broken.
 The more protruding fibres, the older the root.
 Young ginger is more tender and sweet, but old ginger is considered more potent and henceforth preferred for cooking purposes.
 Young ginger is great to use raw in salads and other dishes.
 Older ginger is grated or shredded and cooked in dishes for a ginger flavour.

 Usually, but not always, it is peeled before use.
-The easiest way is to scrape with a spoon or with the blade of a small knife help perpendicular to the surface.
+The easiest way is to scrape with a spoon or with the blade of a small knife held perpendicular to the surface.